Ypres (Ieper) 2018 – How to go on a roller coaster trip without leaving the ground.

 I had been thinking about what I would do, say and how I would feel when I saw the field Private George Brown was killed in and when finally I came face to face with his grave.

 The ship docked on time at 15:00 (Continental time) and we went down to get back in the car to disembark and start the real adventure.

 Slowly we moved off the ship and all I could think of was driving on the right and getting to see my Great Grandfather, I had it all planned for that Friday afternoon.
 The route we would take was A16/E40 into Belgium then the N8 down to Brielen where I believe he was killed then to the Perth Cemetery (China Wall) where he was laid to rest.

 At this point I should add that I had travelled the route on google earth many times in the hope that when I actually got to drive it I would know and recognise villages, junctions and churches etc.

 It Worked!
-Like a dream we travelled and eventually, quicker than I thought, we drove into Brielen and found easily the field where his life was taken along with four or five of his colleagues on 7th June 1915.
+Like a dream we travelled and eventually, quicker than I thought, we drove into Brielen and found easily the field where his life was taken along with ten of his colleagues on 7th June 1915.
 British Army Grid reference Map 28.H.5.a.2.9

 It was a sobering moment, taking several minutes to sink in and I still don’t think is has fully, but there we were standing in a field that 103 years ago was a battlefield where lives were lost.
 In fact all around us in the whole area were killing fields.